pablo-lamtenzan/Pestilence/README.md

 - I. Usage.
 - II.
 Description.
 - III.
 How it works ?
-- Infection.
+ a) Infection.
-- Ofuscation.
+ b) Ofuscation.
 - IV.
-Backdoor
+Backdoor.

 # I. Usage:
 TO DO